 There are lots of reasons why you may be considering a new life away from London.
 The vibrant culture of the capital is a huge draw, however as we get older and start thinking about settling down and starting a family, the attractions we look for on our doorstep can change.
 Be it good schools open spaces, working from home more days in the week, or the cost of living in the city too: with property prices soaring as high as the skyscrapers of Canary Wharf, commuting to London often makes perfect sense.
 So, where are the best places to live to commute to London?

 What is the London commuter belt?

 The London commuter belt is an area around the capital which offers a viable journey into the city for work.
 It doesn’t have set boundaries, as what’s practical is affected by property prices, where you work, and the availability of different methods of travel, including road and rail routes.
-Oxford, for example, can still be classed as being within the belt despite being almost 60 miles away, thanks to trains to London that take around 50 minutes.
+Milton Keynes, for example, can still be classed as being within the belt despite being over 50 miles away, thanks to trains to London that take around 40 minutes.
 In a recent survey, 40% of London-based home owners are looking for good transport links in their next move.